-The follow-up, Spirit Of Eden (1988), recorded in a disused church, reputedly reduced their A&R man to tears when he realised how bereft of potential singles it was.
+The follow-up, Spirit Of Eden (1988), recorded in near darkness in a former church in North London, reputedly reduced their A&R man to tears when he realised how bereft of potential singles it was.

 With more pregnant pauses, splashes of colour and layers of sleepy angst, it was a beautiful-sounding record but not quite the equal of its predecessor.
-It proved to be a commercial disaster and led to EMI dropping the band.
+It proved to be a commercial disaster (the ambitious side-long The Rainbow was effectively a sonata) and led to EMI dropping the band.

 Talk Talk sued.
 EMI counter-sued, then put out a Greatest Hits and a remix atrocity, History Revisited, that Hollis blocked in court.
 To then pile irony on top of insult, Talk Talk were nominated for a Best Newcomer Brit Award.